Hispanic Rhinoplasty in Tampa and St. Petersburg, FL

 During the Hispanic rhinoplasty surgery, Dr. Davis takes weak tip cartilage and thick nose skin into consideration by fortifying the cartilage that makes up the tip of the nose.
 Most of the time, this is done by placing a graft using cartilage from the patient’s ear, rib or nasal septum.
 This graft makes it possible for the nasal cartilage to provide the skin with the support it needs.
 When reshaping this new cartilage, the normal goal is to decrease its width and make the tip less round without disturbing the patient’s natural Hispanic features.

-When a patient is concerned with a high dorsal bump along the nose bridge, Dr. Davis will remove unnecessary cartilage and bone with precision, smoothing the area out.
-In order to enhance the appearance of noses with flared nostrils and a wide base, Dr. Davis might need to remove some of the soft tissue that borders the outside of the base of the nostrils.
-It may also be necessary to remove a portion of the soft tissue near the bottom edge of the nostrils.
+When a patient is concerned with a high dorsal bump along the nose bridge, Dr. Davis will reduce unnecessary cartilage and bone with precision, smoothing the area out.
+In order to enhance the appearance of noses with flared nostrils and a wide base, Dr. Davis might need to reduce some of the soft tissue that borders the outside of the base of the nostrils.
+It may also be necessary to extract a portion of the soft tissue near the bottom edge of the nostrils.

 Afterward, the edges of the nose are stitched back together along the nasal midline, achieving narrower nostrils that flare less.
 In any event, it’s important to ensure that any alterations to the dorsal hump and the base of the nose are as subtle as possible.
 This allows them to come together seamlessly, helping to maintain the correct proportions in relation to the rest of the nose and face.